Lane Kenworthy, The Good Society

 Finally, Americans increasingly tend to marry or partner with someone who has similar educational attainment.28 This shift toward greater marital homogamy is likely to have further reduced the chance that someone starting at the bottom will end up in the middle or higher.

 Though it’s too early to draw a confident conclusion about whether equality of opportunity has changed since the 1970s, several studies have attempted to do so.
-Two conclude that equality of opportunity, measured as relative intergenerational income mobility, has declined.29
+Three conclude that equality of opportunity, measured as relative intergenerational income mobility, has declined.29

 - Daniel Aaronson and Bhashkar Mazumder, using estimates from Census data